pudjamansyurin/gen-core/README.md

   - [ ] Add recharge-able coin battery connector also for RTC
   - [ ] Increase C90 value to 100uF (tantalum)
   - [ ] Add solder jumper for TX pin between VCU & Ublox chip
+  - [ ] Use EXTINT pin to control Sleep mode
+    - See section "9.3.2.7 EXTINT pin control" in "Receiver Description" datasheet
 - [ ] Fingerprint:
   - [ ] Change Q6 from NPN to PNP
 - [ ] SIMCOM: